Skip to main content

 Question Answer

 Is it safe?
-Very safe.
-Chengdu is one of China's safest cities with excellent public transport and low crime.
-Standard precautions apply.
+Very safe; Chengdu ranks among China's safest cities with excellent public transportation and tourist infrastructure

 What should I book in advance?
-Giant Panda Base tickets (especially March-May and October); 5-star hotels during peak season; Sichuan cooking classes (1-2 weeks ahead).
+Giant Panda Base tickets (especially weekends), cooking classes, and accommodation during peak season (April-May, September-October)

 2. Getting to Chengdu: Transportation Options